-Cotton fabrics in india best for dress designing.
+Cotton fabrics in India best for dress designing.
 They are broadly available and come in a massive variety of textures from lightweight lawn and voile to heavy-weight velvets and moleskin.
 They are generally easy to sew, durable, comfortable, and easy to wash.
 It is merely one of the most popular dressmaking textiles around the world.
 There is quite a broad range in quality and price.
 Cotton tends to shrink so you’ll need to pre-wash your stuff before you begin stitching — more than 100 million (480-pound bales) in production all over the globe.

 Main types of Cotton fabric

-Before Buying the cotton fabrics in india, you know about the types of cotton fabric :
+Before Buying the cotton fabrics in India, you know about the types of cotton fabric :

 - Voile: it is so lightweight, plain-weave cotton material which is slightly see-through.
 Voile lining fabric soft and thin so drapes and collects well.
-Voile can be both plains or printed and it generally used for blouses, dresses and children’s clothes.
+Voile can be both plains or printed and it generally used for blouses, dresses, and children’s clothes.
 You will require to make any seams and darts as neat as possible as they usually show through to the right side.
 French seams often used for thin cloths.
 Washing Care, gentle machine wash, and cold iron.

-- Cambric: it is a plain-weave cotton fabric which is delicate, smooth, and firm-textured as it’s tightly woven, often used for tops & Kurti and children’s garments.
+- Cambric: it is a plain-weave cotton fabric that is delicate, smooth, and firm-textured as it’s tightly woven, often used for tops & Kurti and children’s garments.
 Care: machine wash and heated press, pressing while damp.